xcash/bootstrap-autocomplete/docs/index.rst

         Url used by default resolver to perform lookup query.

+    .. attribute:: .fail

+        Default: `undefined`.
+Callback in case of AJAX error.

     .. attribute:: .requestThrottling

         Default: ``500``.
 Time to wait in ms before starting a remote request.